Aristotelis Fountoukidis: Career

 Fountoukidis was born in 1942 in Panteleimon, Kilkis.
-He started playing football at the age of 14 with his hometown club Aris Panteleimon and in 1960 he moved to Apollon Kalamaria.
+He started playing football at his hometown club Aris Panteleimon and in 1960 he moved to Apollon Kalamaria.
 In 1963, he was transferred to MENT and from there he was acquired by PAOK in the summer of 1966, a move that was made possible thanks to the collaboration of PAOK administrative leader Giorgos Pantelakis with the team's coach Nikos Pangalos.
 Although he started his career as a center forward, at PAOK he established himself as a central defender and quickly became irreplaceable.
 Fountoukidis worked in construction when he was young and thanks to his impressive physical qualities, he was nicknamed "The Wall" ("Ο Τοίχος").
 He is PAOK 5th all-time appearance maker with 395 games in total (336 in the league) and won with the White-blacks of the North the 1972 and 1974 editions of the Cup and the 1976 league title.

-Fountoukidis was assistant of Gyula Lóránt when the Hungarian manager returned to PAOK for a second spell in 1980 and took over as caretaker coach after Lóránt's death.
+Fountoukidis was assistant of Gyula Lóránt when the Hungarian manager returned to PAOK for a second spell in 1980 and took over as caretaker coach after Lóránt's passing.
 Aristos coached PAOK in the 1981 Greek Cup final against Olympiacos.